Usain does it again for Beijing sweep

 World record holder Anita Wlodarczyk’s victorious throw in the hammer was also the second best of all time as she seized her second world title.

-The 30-year-old Pole is the only woman who has thrown the hammer beyond 80 meters and did it twice on Thursday, winning with her fourth effort of 80.85 meters.
+The 30-year-old Pole is the only woman who has thrown the hammer beyond 80 metres and did it twice on Thursday, winning with her fourth effort of 80.85 metres.

 “The title, the world record, I cannot ask for more this year,” Wlodarczyk said after falling shy of the 81.08 she threw earlier this month.

-Not everything goes entirely the way of even the greatest champions, however, as Bolt discovered when a cameraman and his Segway collided into him on his lap of honor.
+Not everything goes entirely the way of even the greatest champions, however, as Bolt discovered when a cameraman and his Segway collided into him on his lap of honour.

-Bolt was knocked to the ground but sustained only minor cuts, joking that he was trying to start a rumor Gatlin had paid the man to do it.
+Bolt was knocked to the ground but sustained only minor cuts, joking that he was trying to start a rumour Gatlin had paid the man to do it.

 “I want my money back,” the American quipped ruefully.